 Chimichurri Scrambled Eggs (and Spam!)

 - Crack 4 large eggs into a bowl.
 Add 1 tablespoon Roasted Garlic Chimichurri.
-Whisk vigorously until well combined.
+Whisk vigorously until well combined.4 large eggs, 1 tablespoon Roasted Garlic Chimichurri

 - Melt a pat of butter in a pan over medium heat.
-When the butter has melted, add the egg and chimichurri mixture.
+When the butter has melted, add the egg and chimichurri mixture.2 teaspoons butter

 - Cook, moving the eggs across the pan frequently, until desired cook is achieved.

 - Remove from heat and divide among two plates.
-Add three slices of spam to each plate.
+Serve with a protein like Spam or bacon.

 Leave a Reply